 You can download Squee presentation here.

 There’s something about serial entrepreneurs… Take cliff diving for example.
 You are standing on top of a cliff, let’s say 10m high.
-It doesn’t matter if your plan is to jump on a head, or legs.
+It doesn’t matter if your plan is to dive straight in, or, on your legs.
 You are scared as hell!
-Some of your friends, and “friends” are teasing you, saying you don’t have the guts to jump.
+Some of your friends and “friends” are teasing you.
+Saying you don’t have the guts to jump.
 You know that the chances of something bad happening are minimal, but there’s this loud voice inside your head yelling you could break your back, neck, embarrass yourself.

-And than finally, finally you beat the coward in yourself.
+And then finally, finally you beat the coward in yourself.
 You take the jump!
-Just do it, as the commercial said so.
-The rush goes through your body, as you hit the water you are relived.
-You are victorious as your friends are chearing, not tesing you.
+Just do it, as the commercial says so.
+The rush goes through your body, and as you hit the water you are relived.
+You are victorious as your friends are cheering, not teasing you.
 Entrepreneurs, you know what I am talking about.

 I am sure there are some people in your country as well that call themselves entrepreneurs, when they are not.
 Know thy true entrepreneur, the force is strong within him.

 Why Saša Šarunić?
-Oh well, no particular reason… He founded a succesfull mobile and software development company (5minutes) and got an $1.7 million for a third (ShoutEm) (The Next Web, 50 cent use it and even Eric Ries with Lean Startup to name a few), that’s innovation and high tech wrapped into one.
+Oh well, no particular reason… He co-founded a succesfull mobile and software development company (5minutes) and got an $1.7 million for (ShoutEm) (The Next Web, 50 cent and even Eric Ries with Lean Startup use Shoutem), that’s innovation and high tech wrapped into one.
 You could say cliff diving is second nature to him, if you know what I mean.
-They were the first Croatian startup to get VC funding, went to Seedcamp, and the whole shebang.
+They were the first Croatian startup to get VC funding, went to Seedcamp, and so on.

 Goran: Saša, how do you measure your success with your projects/startups/companies?
 You co-founded Pticica and Trosjed (which was sold to Net.hr), then 5 minutes, and then ShoutEm, in your eyes how do you measure success in them?